 David Lang: Vanguard of the Un-Cool

-Composer David Lang may be a Pulitzer Prize winner, but he’ll always think like an outsider.
+Pulitzer Prize-winning composer David Lang is now a darling of avant-garde classical music, but he’ll always think like an outsider.

 Brilliant though he may be, the Pulitzer Prize-winning composer David Lang is not, nor has he ever been, on the vanguard of cool.

 David Lang: My entire life I have been the weirdo.
 I am the biggest nerd in the world.

 Ever the individual Lang’s ability to write music stems from a desire to access the forbidden and explore the uncharted.

 Lang: As soon as you tell me that I can’t have pleasure all the time, it’s all I want.
 And I think in a piece of music, those are the kinds of things that can spur you on.
 If someone tells me that something is not possible then all of a sudden, I start thinking, well, how can I make that possible?

 Over the past 40 years, David Lang has been not only challenging but downright ignoring boundaries in his own compositions and as part of the contemporary classical music group, Bang on a Can.
 Formed in New York City in 1987 with fellow avant-garde composers Julia Wolfe and Michael Gordon, Bang on a Can was created to transcend the confines of classical music, to be a refuge from genre distinctions, and, lovingly, a home for weirdos.